|Oakland, California, United States

-Posted by Benjamin Fahrer about 7 years ago
+Posted by Benjamin Fahrer almost 11 years ago

 Cornerstone Farms is a farming project with a vision of restoring social and ecological health through regenerative agriculture.
 We are needing additional capital to secure the farm.
 Below is an overview from our prospectus and look forward to this project becoming a reality.

 Cornerstone Farms will provide a foundational place from which we can do this crucial work.
 The cornerstone is the is foundation in which structure is built. often the stone that a builder refuses at first, IS the stone that is the cornerstone.
 In todays world we refuse and resist the reality we are in ecologically with climate change and socially with the patriarchial economic drivers that are depleting our natural resources at a alarming rate.
 Thus we are taking these stones and building upon them in a culturally creative and artistic way.

 Our primary farming goal is soil building and organic seed production.
 Our primary social goal is to create a place of reconciliation and re-imagining of shared land and resources between indigenous and non-indigenous people, to provide a place for intercultural exchange between local and international groups of people interested in the ties between food production and human culture.